 What will you put behind, “I am” this week?

 Hi!
 I’m Amy Hoogervorst, an integrative health coach, and I’m glad you’re here!
-If you’d like more information, ideas, and inspiration for a healthier you, I invite you to subscribe to my weekly Well Check, delivered each weekend via email.
+If you’d like more information, ideas, and inspiration for a healthier you, I invite you to subscribe to my Well Check email, delivered each weekend for free to your inbox.